ECBM E4070 Computing with Brain Circuits of Model Organisms

 From Sensory Coding in Early Vision to Directing Movement

-Molecular Transduction and Spatio-Temporal Encoding in the Early Visual System.
-Predictive Coding in the Drosophila Retina.
-Canonical Circuits in Motion Detection.
+Pathways and Circuits of the Early Visual System.
+Molecular Transduction and Spatio-Temporal Encoding in the Drosophila Retina.
+Contrast Gain Control in the Photoreceptor and Amacrine Cell Layer.
+Canonical Motion Detection Circuits.
 The Functional Role of the Central Complex.
 Canonical Navigation Circuits in the Central Complex.

 Projects in Python